top of page

 What should I wear during recruitment?

-Please refer to the recruitment page or our Instagram page @sju_panhel!
+Please refer to the recruitment page or our Instagram page @sju_panheL!

 Q4: